 I found the ofrenda to be one of the most interesting parts of Las Fallas and was incredibly moved throughout the numerous processions and watching as her dress took shape in the thousands of flowers that were offered to her by the falleros and falleras.

 Nit del Foc

 Throughout the month of March, you can prepare for little sleep as the nights are spent celebrating the creation and displays of the Fallas.
-Marching bands parade around the city at all hours of the day, and most late evenings have a firework display.
+Marching bands parade around the city at all hours of the day (and night), and most late evenings have a firework display.

 During the night of the 18th at around 2 am (usually in the middle of the night sometimes), you can expect the largest fireworks display known as ‘Nit del foc’, night of fire, an enormous firework display in Paseo de la Alameda.